experimaestro/experimaestro-python/docs/experiments/task.md

 ## Tasks outputs

-It is possible to generate a configuration when submitting a task.
+By default, the task configuration object is returned when submitting a task.
+It is possible to change this behavior by defining a `task_outputs` This method has one argument, `dep`, which can be used to mark a dependency to the task.
+This is often coupled with pre-tasks (see [configurations](./config#pre-tasks))

 !!! example "Task outputs"